 During this time, if you have any other pets, you may choose to show them the body of their doggie pal.
 I always feel this can help other dogs or pets in the household to understand that one of their pack has died, rather than wondering where they have gone.
 Let them see and smell the body and give them as much time as they need, which doesn’t tend to be more than a few sniffs.

 Sometimes the burial can’t take place right away.
 Maybe you are waiting for a family member to come home or for a coffin to arrive.
 If this is the case, it might be an idea to ask your vet if you can use space in their mortuary refrigerator.
-If this is not possible or if the wait is only for a little while, a cool dark basement or similar place will suffice (depending on temperature, humidity etc…).
+If this is not possible or if the wait is only for a little while, a cool dark basement or similar place will suffice.
+You can keep your pet in this way over night, depending on temperature, humidity etc.

 Select the position of the grave carefully.
 It is nice to pick an area of your garden that is pretty or that your dog enjoyed in their lifetime but certain things need to be considered.

 Choose a place that is unlikely to need to be excavated in the future (so flower beds are often best avoided unless you plan to put a tree or memorial stone on top) and don’t put a grave in a place that gets boggy or is at risk of flooding.
 Also, keep the grave site far away from water sources such as wells, ponds, streams etc… Also take care not to disrupt any underground pipes or cables.

 To prepare your dog’s grave, measure around your dog to get an idea of the size of grave you need to dig, width and length wise.
 Depth wise, the grave should be at least 3-4 feet deep.
 This is for health reasons and also to safeguard against scavengers, other pets from digging up the burial area, or even rain from washing away topsoil and uncovering the grave.
 Don’t forget a 3 foot deep grave allows for about 2 foot of soil to go back on top.